-A newsletter is an email that offers subscribing readers a list of your most interesting content, announcements and promotions.
+A newsletter is an email that offers to readers who subscribed to it a list of your most interesting content, announcements, and promotions.
 It can be a useful way to keep your audience informed about your activities and also to gain traffic.

 Find out in this article the best practices to follow for a successful newsletter.

 The golden steps to setting up an effective newsletter